 Drinking more alcohol than the recommended limit can cause you to have pancreatitis acute and chronic.
 You may have one of two types of pancreatitis.
 Learn more about pancreatitis, which has different symptoms in your body.
 After you drink alcohol, at first, you will develop acute pancreatitis.
 If you still binge on alcohol after this, you will develop chronic pancreatitis.
 Let’s see how alcohol causes you to create these two types of pancreatitis and the symptoms of these two types.

-Chronic pancreatitis: If you are in acute pancreatitis and you still binge alcohol, you will develop chronic pancreatitis.
-The symptoms seen in chronic pancreatitis include yellow eyes and skin, weight loss, and floating, stinky, gummy bowel movements.
+– Chronic pancreatitis: If you are in acute pancreatitis and you still binge alcohol, you will develop chronic pancreatitis.
+The symptoms seen in chronic pancreatitis include yellow eyes and skin, weight loss, and floating, stinky, gummy bowel movements. - Liver cirrhosis

 If you drink alcohol regularly, it causes the fascia to accumulate in the liver.
 It affects the effectiveness of function in the liver.
 The symptoms observed in people with liver cirrhosis include feeling bored with food, losing weight, itchiness in the region of the skin, etc.